team4kira/Domain-Setup-GoDaddy/README.md

 2. In WHC, add the four root `A` records and the `www` `CNAME` record.
 3. Remove conflicting or leftover parking records for the same hosts.
 4. In GitHub Pages settings, enter the custom domain.
-5. Add the optional GitHub TXT verification record if prompted.
+5. Add the optional GitHub TXT verification record if prompted. (recommended)
 6. Wait for DNS propagation and for GitHub to complete domain validation.
 7. Enable **Enforce HTTPS** once it becomes available.